xythobuz/JSystemInfoKit/README.md

 # SystemInfoKit ![] (https://img.shields.io/travis/jBot-42/SystemInfoKit.svg)
-A compact* but comprehensive system information framework for Cocoa on OS X.
+A comprehensive, compact*, and well tested system information framework for Cocoa on OS X by the creator of the most complete source on the SMC.

 ## Features